 This year's Asia Polyester Conference will be taking place in Singapore on 12- 13 November.
 Join us and benefit from a truly integrated understanding of the Polyester industry.
-Hear from PCI Wood Mackenzie experts offering in-depth analysis of the driving forces across the business sectors from Economy, Recycle through to Paraxylene, Ethylene, PTA, EO-MEG, Polyester Fibres and PET Resin in Asia
+Hear from Wood Mackenzie Chemicals experts offering in-depth analysis of the driving forces across the business sectors from Economy, Recycle through to Paraxylene, Ethylene, PTA, EO-MEG, Polyester Fibres and PET Resin in Asia

 12 November 2018